Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 vegetables

-• fresh vegetables such as cauliflower, asparagus, broccoli, brussels sprout, cabbage, carrot, pea, bean, tomato
+• fresh vegetables such as cauliflower, asparagus, broccoli, cucumber, cabbage, carrot, peas, tomato

 • pickled, preserved or canned vegetables

-• brown rice, red rice, oatmeal or bran cereals with skimmed milk
+• brown rice, red rice, oatmeal or bran cereals with low fat / skimmed milk

 sandwich